Why New Zealand vs Iceland?

 Nature and Experiences

-Iceland is a beautiful country with a lot to offer: glaciers, lava caves, volcanoes, waterfalls, black sand beaches, geysers, hot springs, and lots of natural beauty.
+Iceland also has a lot to offer: glaciers, lava caves, volcanoes, waterfalls, black sand beaches, geysers, hot springs, and lots of natural beauty.
 It is a relatively small island, and I found that 8 days was plenty of time to explore everything I wanted to see.
-On my trips to New Zealand, I have always stayed at least 2-3 weeks, so in comparison, Iceland is a nice week-long getaway.
+In Iceland, highlights are the Golden Circle (Thingvellir National Park, The Geysir Thermal Area, and Gullfoss Waterfall), which is easy to do in one day from Reykjavik.
+You can go diving in the Silfra Fissure (between tectonic plates), however, you do need to be dry suit certified.

 Hiking on Glaciers in Iceland vs New Zealand